 There must be something unusual happened to the OG107 “RDF” combat uniform: we’ve discovered almost twenty individual OG107 “RDF” coat on the internet and we bought three of them, the coats we’ve discovered were all in Small-Regular size.

-One more weird thing, so far we have not confirmed the existence of any OG107 “RDF” trousers, not even someone mentioned.
-Are the trousers really existed?
+One more weird thing, so far we have not confirmed the existence of any OG107 “RDF” trousers, not even anyone mentioned.
+Are the trousers really exists?
 Or they just wear TCU trousers instead?

 Six-color desert camouflage (Military assistant)

 Both nomenclature and MIL-SPEC are changed on this one: Coat, Special Forces, Airborne (MIL-C-1109).
 It has some more characteristics: elbow reinforcements, liner buttons, etc.

 The six-color desert camouflage, or “chocolate chip camouflage”, maybe much more earlier than your stereotype.
 The assign date of Desert Battle Dress Uniform, or DBDU, is in 1980, but the camouflage was competed and tested in the early 1970s.

 Learning from the label, we can know that the contract was in FY 1972, DPSC.
 Like many other experimental items, no stock number was assigned to it.
 It’s not the same thing as the Saudi Arabia Army version mentioned above.

 In the MASSTER Program, beside the Model A to D camouflage patterns, there was a special ERDL variety: the Model E. It looks like brown ERDL covered with some vertical black brush pattern like tiger strips.
 The name “Model E” comes from the nomenclature on the label: Coat, Hot Weather, Camouflage Pattern, Model E.

 Vietnam War tiger strip camouflage also appeared in the MASSTER camouflage evaluation program, but I believe it just took part as a control subject, the NLAB was not really considering accepting it.